 Can I control who can access my call if I want to?

-If you’re using Jitsi Meet for a private conversation, we recommend setting a long and random meeting password.
-We recommend using an end-to-end encrypted platform like Signal to distribute the meeting password shortly before the call time.
+If you’re using Jitsi Meet for a private conversation, we recommend setting a long and random password, and enabling the lobby feature as soon as you start a meeting.
+Use an end-to-end encrypted platform like Signal to distribute the meeting password you're using shortly before the call time.

 What is the maximum meeting group size?

 Are there accessibility features?
 If so, what are they?